CIDRAP Leadership Forum

-Opportunity to meet face to face with CLF members and CIDRAP infectious disease and public health experts in a relaxed professional setting.
-The 1.5-day meeting provides a venue for a deeper dive into emerging infectious disease threats and organizational preparedness issues; benchmarking best practices; and examining strategies for private-sector feedback.
+Opportunity to interact with other CLF members and CIDRAP infectious disease and public health experts in a relaxed professional setting.
+The annual meeting provides a venue for a deeper dive into emerging infectious disease threats and organizational preparedness issues; benchmarking best practices; and examining strategies for private-sector feedback.
 (Hosted in the fall)

 Periodic emails that call attention to noteworthy reports, studies, and news items.
 (Sent as warranted)